Thanksgiving 2021 – Do We Have a Reason to be Thankful This Year?

-As we are in the midst of Thanksgiving week and trying to figure out its details and logistics during a pandemic, it seems like a good time to pause and think about what we are thankful for, or if we should even be thankful at all?
+As we are in the midst of planning for Thanksgiving 2021 and trying to figure out its details and logistics for the second Thanksgiving holiday during a pandemic, it seems like a good time to pause and think about what we are thankful for, or if we should even be thankful at all?

-2020 has certainly been a year of hardships and we will likely feel its after effects for some time.
+2021 has certainly been a year of continued hardships and unanswered questions, and we will likely continue to feel its effects through the end of the year.
 The pandemic brought with it great uncertainty, fear and anxiety.
 It has had social, educational, economic, and political repercussions just to name a few.
-Students cannot attend in-person school, work life has become digitized, millennials cannot make social connections, patients can only see their therapists on Zoom, friends need to see each other wearing masks, families have had to separate from grandparents, and hugs and handshakes have become a relic of another time.
+Many students cannot attend in-person school without masks or social distancing, work life has become somewhat digitized, people cannot make social connections the way they used to, patients predominantly see their therapists on zoom, friends need to find innovative ways to connect, families have had less contact with grandparents, and hugs and handshakes have become a relic of another time.

-At this socially distant Thanksgiving, whether one sits at a table of ten, or a table of one, we all have the luxury to have the time to think and be mindful.
-Not just about the past but also about the present and what we want our lives to look like in the future.
-What kind of lifestyle do we really want?
-What relationships can we develop that will make us happier?
-Or are there some relationships that have held us back?
-We now have more time to be mindful of our own feelings and emotions and of those around us, we have more time to be grateful for little things that may have gone unnoticed, we have more time to spend with those we love, we have more time to give of ourselves to those that are less fortunate.
+At this Thanksgiving 2021, while we are still in the midst of the pandemic, whether one sits at a table of ten, or a table of one, we all have the luxury to have the time to think, breathe, slow down and be more mindful.
+Not only about the past, but also about the present and what we want our lives to look like in the future.
+What have we learned about ourselves in the last year and a half?
+What kind of lifestyle do we really want in the future?
+What relationships can we develop and maintain that will make us happier?
+Or are there some relationships that we want to disengage from that have held us back?
+We now have more time to be mindful of our own feelings and emotions and of those around us, we have more time to be grateful for little things that may have gone unnoticed, we have more time to spend with those we love, and we may also have more time to give of ourselves to those that are less fortunate.